CptMiracle/cptmiracle.github.io/html/notes.md

 And maybe make the feature image sub header have only apple emojis on both mac and windows (using img?)

 For subjects page, make side art something similar to the images on the side of Khan Academy courses dropdown.

+Create a linktree in the contact us section if needed.

+When the website is done, recreate the home page gifs and scroll down using the middle mouse click button for the smooth scroll.